awsdocs/amazon-eks-user-guide/doc_source/alb-ingress.md

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html)
    + Public subnets in your VPC should be tagged accordingly so that Kubernetes knows to use only those subnets for external load balancers\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html)
-   + Private subnets in your VPC should be tagged accordingly so that Kubernetes knows that it can use them for internal load balancers:
+   + Private subnets must be tagged in the following way so that Kubernetes knows it can use the subnets for internal load balancers\.
+If you use an Amazon EKS AWS CloudFormation template to create your VPC after 03/26/2020, then the subnets created by the template are tagged when they're created\.
+For more information about the Amazon EKS AWS CloudFormation VPC templates, see [Creating a VPC for Your Amazon EKS Cluster](create-public-private-vpc.md)\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html)

 1. Create an IAM OIDC provider and associate it with your cluster\.
-If you don't have `eksctl` version 0\.15\.0 or later installed, complete the instructions in [Installing or Upgrading `eksctl`](eksctl.md#installing-eksctl) to install or upgrade it\.
+If you don't have `eksctl` version 0\.16\.0\-rc\.1 or later installed, complete the instructions in [Installing or Upgrading `eksctl`](eksctl.md#installing-eksctl) to install or upgrade it\.
 You can check your installed version with `eksctl version`\.

    ```
    eksctl utils associate-iam-oidc-provider \